-All birdwatching excursions with expert leader and local guides, full-board accommodation (starting with dinner on 24th and ending with lunch on 31st), soft drinks at meal times, bottled water throughout, local transport by mini-bus, reserve entrance fees, return flight to Oulu (via Helsinki).
+All birdwatching excursions with Bird Holidays leader and expert local guide, full-board accommodation (starting with dinner on 26th and ending with breakfast on 2nd), soft drinks at meal times, bottled water throughout, local transport by mini-bus, reserve entrance fees and international flights.

 WHAT IS NOT INCLUDED

 Return flight from Manchester and London Heathrow to Oulu (via Helsinki) using the scheduled services of Finnair.
 Outbound flight departs mid-morning, return flight arrives back late afternoon.